Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SKa_F6Km7sA.md

 ### Transcript

-> will there be story, i think i feel like i've talked about story like four times in this stream already yes there will be story
+> will there be story, I think I feel like I've talked about story like four times in this stream already yes there will be story